michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 19. Because the knowledge of Aloha is revealed in them; for Aloha revealed it in them.

-20. For the occult thingsKasyotheh d'Aloha. of Aloha from the foundations of the world, unto his creatures by intelligence are apparent, and his power and his Godhead eternal, that they may be without excuse.
+20. For the occult things

 21. For when they knew Aloha, they did not as Aloha glorify him and praise him, but became vain in their imaginations, and their heart was darkened, that they understood not.

-22. And while thinking in themselves that they were wise, they were fools.Or, befooled.
+22. And while thinking in themselves that they were wise, they were fools.

 23. And they changed the glory of Aloha the Incorruptible into the likeness of the image of corruptible man, and into the likeness of birds and of four-footed (beasts) and of reptiles of the earth.